-- Siting and design of development on the site to conserve the setting of the conservation area, including conversion of the existing three storey stone building on the site as part of any proposed scheme; - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; - A Flood Risk Assessment is required, as a fluvial and/or surface water hazard has been identified within part of the site area.
-Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - Air quality, noise pollution and/or light pollution measures to be included in the design and layout of the scheme on the site; - A Traffic Impact Assessment will be required; - The site is a town centre site with very good accessibility to key services and public transport.
-Proposals for development should therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle; - · Access to the site is to be gained from Firth Street. - Development proposals on this site must accord with all relevant policies of the local plan.
+- Proposals for the redevelopment of this site will conserve the character and appearance of this part of the Skipton Conservation Area.
+The historic Mill Buildings identified in the Heritage Impact Assessments will be retained and converted and the stone boundary wall along Firth Street shall also be retained. - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; - A Flood Risk Assessment is required, as a fluvial and/or surface water hazard has been identified within part of the site area.
+Proposals for development on this site will incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - Air quality, noise pollution and/or light pollution measures to be included in the design and layout of the scheme on the site; - A Traffic Impact Assessment will be required; - The site is a town centre site with very good accessibility to key services and public transport.
+Proposals for development will therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle; - · Access to the site is to be gained from Firth Street; - Measures to enhance the connectivity of the canal corridor for wildlife through the use of sensitive planting and low level lighting shall be designed into any proposed scheme; - Development proposals for this site must accord with local plan policies H2, INF3 and INF6 (which set out requirements for contributions towards affordable housing, education provision and sport, open space and recreation facilities) and all other relevant local plan policies.